 Orectolobiformes = order of sharks (families 1.
 Orectolobidae, 2.
 Rhincodontidae, 3.Stegostomatidae, 4.
 Parascyllidae, 5.
 Hemiscyllidae, 6.
 Brachaeluridae, 7.
 Ginglymostomatidae)

-Osmoregulation = the maintenance of stable ion, salt and water concentrations within the body ("Homeostasis"), by counteracting the natural tendency for water to diffuse from areas of high to low salt ie. by stopping the loss of water in very saline environments and stopping movement of water into the body in less saline water
+Osmoregulation = the maintenance of stable ion, salt and water concentrations within the body, by counteracting the natural tendency for water to diffuse from areas of high to low salt ie. by stopping the loss of water in very saline environments and stopping movement of water into the body in less saline water (One facet of "Homeostasis")

-Otolith[s] = carbonate structures in the ears of fish, which can be used to estimate age.
-See also "Stataconia"
+Otolith[s] = carbonate structures in the ears of some fish, which can be used to estimate age (See also "Stataconia")

-Oviparous / Oviparity = egg-laying reproduction where embryos are nourished by egg yolk (As opposed to "Ovoviviparity" and "Viviparity")
+Oviparous / Oviparity = egg-laying reproductive method, with embryos nourished by egg yolk (As opposed to "Ovoviviparity" and "Viviparity")

 Paired fins = fins found symmetrically in twos, corresponding to the fore and hind-limbs in mammals, eg. "Pectoral ins" and "Pelvic fins" in sharks